Beuterei/create-helper/README.md

 1. Create a new `create-something` pack.

 2. Create a bin script in the desired destination.
-(Make sure to set [main](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#main))
+(Make sure to set [main](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#main) and [bin](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#bin))

 3. Call the `create` helper function and configure it.